Our faculty members are committed, caring, and creative

 Ashley Hartman, PhD, ATR is an educator, registered art therapist, researcher, and artist.
 She earned her doctorate of philosophy with a specialization in art therapy from Florida State University where she also obtained a certificate in Museum Education and Exhibitions (MEX) and credentials required for Florida State licensure in mental health counseling (RMHCI).
 Dr. Hartman has experience with cognitive behavioral therapy, DBT, mindfulness-based, trauma-informed, psychoeducation, and person-centered therapy, and her scholarly endeavors focus on the areas of museum-based art therapy and medical art therapy.

-Dr Christa Irwin, Assistant Professor Art History, Art History Program Coordinator
+Dr Christa Irwin, Associate Professor Art History, Art History Program Coordinator

 Dr. Christa Irwin an art historian who specializes in art of the Renaissance and Baroque in both Europe and Latin America.
 Her current research involves intersections of Italian and South American art and culture in the sixteenth and seventeenth centuries.
 She teaches undergraduate and graduate courses in art history, including History of Art I and II, Aesthetics, and seminars in Renaissance and Baroque art.